Mjmalin/WordleSolver/README.md

 ![image](./wordlepic21.png)

 The program now calculates the average size of those groups of unique strings of colors.
 The smaller the average size of groups for a guess, the faster Wordle can generally be solved with that particular guess.
 The most extreme example is an average group size of 1.
-If all groups (unique strings of colors) have only one possible solution, that means your next guess guarantees solving Wordle on the following guess.
+If all groups have only one possible solution, that means your next guess guarantees solving Wordle on the following guess.

 ![image](./wordlepic22.png)